dzyphr/2pAtomicSwapExample/README.md

 Detailing Timelock parameters

-Implementations with different elliptivc curves or libraries
+Implementations with different elliptic curves or libraries